 Xerox: Brand overview

 Xerox is an American corporation that develops document solutions.
 It has more than $7 billion in revenues.
-Xerox logo can be seen on printers and copiers sold in 160 countries.
+The Xerox logo can be seen on printers and copiers sold in 160 countries.

 Meaning and History

-At the beginning of the last century, the American corporation Xerox was known as Haloid and was engaged in producing paper for professional photographers.
+At the beginning of the last century, the American corporation Xerox was known as Haloid and produced paper for professional photographers.
 It launched its first photocopier in 1949, which was reflected in its future identity.
 The technology used was called Xerography, and the product was called Haloid Xerox 14.
 The resounding success of the invention led to “xerox” becoming a household name.
 The company was renamed after the new popular device and received corresponding visual symbols.
 In the early 1960s, the word “Haloid” on the brand logo was finally replaced by “Xerox.”
 The “X” trademark appeared a little later, splitting into pixel dots.
 It symbolizes the thin line between digital and paper documents.

 What is Xerox?

-World famous American corporation in office equipment owns 8.5 thousand patents in this area.
+A world-famous American corporation in office equipment owns 8.5 thousand patents in this area.
 It makes printers, copiers, fax machines, computers, and military equipment.

 1906 – 1938